-For more tips on keep your remote work secure, download the “18 Things to Make Your Remote Work Secure, Convenient, and Stress Free” checklist.
+For more tips on keeping your remote work secure, download the “18 Things to Make Your Remote Work Secure, Convenient, and Stress-Free” checklist.

 Use Managed IT Services

 Having access to cybersecurity experts is more important today than ever before.
-If the company doesn’t have the budget to invest in hiring experts, using Managed IT Services can help bridge the knowledge and financial gap.
-Digital technologies enable Managed IT service providers to take over the management and operations of the company’s network and connected devices.
-While Managed IT Services will help secure networks, it also provides the company with a versatile solution for all their IT requirements.
+If you don't have the budget to invest in hiring experts, using Managed IT Services can help bridge the knowledge and financial gap.
+Managed IT service providers take over the management and operations of the company’s network and connected devices.
+While Managed IT Services helps secure networks, it also provides you with a versatile solution for all your IT requirements.

 Deploy Cybersecurity Solutions Across the Network

-Companies should opt to use Virtual Private Networks (VPNs) for all access to company information.
-They should also ensure they deploy the latest antivirus, anti-malware, and firewall solutions on their networks and devices.
-Wherever possible, the company should automate the process of updating all virus and malware definitions.
-If the company allows staff to connect to their networks from their personal devices, it’s imperative they set a security policy that applies to all the connected equipment.
+Wherever possible, automate the process of updating all virus and malware definitions.
+If you allow staff to connect to your networks from their personal devices, it’s imperative to set a security policy that applies to all the connected equipment.
 For access to sensitive information, adopting two-factor authentication can help prevent a breach from succeeding.

 Reduce the Attack Surface

 An attack surface refers to the landscape of devices vulnerable to a cyberattack.
-It’s common for companies to enforce security on workstations, handheld devices, and servers.
-However, printers and copiers should also be part of their network security policies.
-Modern printers have their own sophisticated software onboard, which cybercriminals can exploit to gain access to the network.
-Using Managed Print Services will ensure the company has the latest network protection installed on all their imaging devices.
+It’s common for businesses to enforce security on workstations, handheld devices, and servers.
+However, printers and copiers should be included in network security policies.
+Modern printers have their own sophisticated software onboard, which cybercriminals can exploit to gain access to your network.
+Using Managed Print Services ensures you have the latest network protection installed on all your printing and scanning devices.

 Secure Your Company’s Network with ImageNet Consulting

-ImageNet can help businesses of any size develop a comprehensive cybersecurity policy and reduce their attack surface.
-With access to cybersecurity experts and a dedicated team of professionals, working with ImageNet can help businesses build resiliency and effectiveness into their cybersecurity strategy
+ImageNet helps businesses of any size develop a comprehensive cybersecurity policy and reduce their attack surface.
+With access to cybersecurity experts and a dedicated team of professionals, working with ImageNet can help you build resiliency and effectiveness into your cybersecurity strategy

-ImageNet Consulting can also help companies to streamline their operations by leveraging the latest technologies for improved productivity.
-With Managed IT Services ImageNet works with companies to develop a reliable technology stack that suits their needs and improves their future sustainability.
+With Managed IT Services, ImageNet works with you to develop a reliable technology stack that suits your needs and improves your future sustainability.